 In the 15 minute video, Amerine, the world’s foremost wine scientist, is horribly dry and uninteresting but in his lectures he has the students laughing quite often although overall he is rather clinical.
 He tells short industry stories often and gives an intensely pragmatic vibe to what these days has become an often obnoxiously fetishized art.
 What these days is presented as art, is not ancient, does not bypass new advancements in oenology, and is absolutely built on the backs of relatively recent government sponsored oenology research.

-Amerine is simultaneously loved and loathed in the industry and two vermouth producing friends of the cocktail have presented me over the years with somewhat opposing views.
-Andrew Quady of Vya fame was a student of Amerine’s and is I suspect an admirer while Carl Sutton of Sutton Cellars vermouth fame (and one of my favorite California dry wine producers), who is much younger than Quady, was always taught to be weary of Amerine.
+Amerine is simultaneously loved and loathed in the industry and over the years two vermouth producing friends have presented me with somewhat opposing views.
+Andrew Quady of Vya fame was a student of Amerine’s and is I suspect an admirer while Carl Sutton of Sutton Cellars vermouth fame (and one of my favorite California dry wine producers), who is much younger than Quady, was always taught to be weary of the Amerine school.

 I could discuss countless of the little stories Amerine mentions but one of the most interesting is the use of new barrels in the industry which is a sort of chicken and egg scenario.
 Extrapolating from Amerine, the reason the industry went on to fall in love with new barrels was because they were easier to take care of.
 This came before consumer demand which went on to exacerbate it.
 Moldy barrels fouling the wine was a giant problem for the industry.
 If you weren’t good at taking care of your barrels, you simply bought new barrels every season, especially when you could command prices that supported the practice.
 In California, the love of new barrels may have started with risk aversion, lack of skill, and laziness.